Join us for Women Build 2024 in March!

 Every year, Habitat for Humanity of Greater Sacramento’s Women Build brings together hundreds of women from all walks of life to address the housing and community crisis affecting many families in Sacramento and Yolo County.
 Women Build promotes empowerment, solidarity, learning, and pride in our community.

 Participants in Women Build raise the funds and provide the volunteer muscle needed to build.

 Any individual who wants to learn how to build a home is invited to join us; no experience is necessary.
 Volunteers work under the guidance of construction professionals and alongside other volunteers and future Habitat homeowners.

-Sponsorship opportunities available now for Women Build 2024.
-Individual and crowdfunding registrations will open this Fall.
+Individual crowdfunding opportunities available now for Women Build 2024!
 Please contact Kathy Severson at KSeverson@HabitatGreaterSac.org or (916) 440-1215 x1122 with any questions.

 Why Women Build?

 Women, especially those who serve as head of their families and women of color, disproportionately face obstacles that make accessing decent, affordable housing seem impossible.
 At Habitat, we know that stable, affordable homeownership is transformative for low-income families.

 At Habitat for Humanity, we know that safe, affordable housing means that individuals and families have the opportunity to thrive.
 However, women face challenges that make it more difficult to access this basic need.
 These challenges include:

 Higher rates of poverty for female heads of households:

 Fifteen percent of adult women lived in poverty in 2017 and make up sixty six percent of the low-wage workforce.
 Thirty one percent of female-headed households with children are below the poverty level.